adaapp/primers-portfolio-e457/README.md

 ---

 ### Primer 6 - Data file parser

+This challenge required the C++ code to read the first name, last name, and salary following the CSV file.
+Then the data with the code needs to contain structure in the form of a grid and the first name to display an initial.

 To help complete this challenge I needed to break the overall problem down into the following main tasks:

+* Open the CSV file
+* Spacing between columns is aligned evenly following the example output
+* The first name can only display an initial
+* created variable to initialise the length of the column
+* Close the CSV file

 ### Reflection

+The primer produced the result of a grid displaying the initial name, last name, and salary from the CSV file.
+The headings are aligned.

+The biggest challenge with the data file parser primer was the spacing between the columns.
+Although, the result is aligned with the column headings.
+The last column has not been executed with the example output.
+Moreover, the CSV file contains commas separating the three different types of information (first name, last name, and salary).
+This required reusing the getline function from primer 4 and 5 implemented into the while loop.
+This was the way to display the information from the file and later closing the file.

 ---